pywbem/pywbemtools/docs/pywbemcli/commands.rst

 ``CLASSNAME-GLOB`` argument is not specified all instances of all classes in the target namespaces are counted.

-.. index:: pair: qualifier filters; instance count command
+.. index:: pair: result filters; instance count command

 The ``--association``/``--no-association``,
 ``--indication``/``--no-indication``, ,``--experimental``/``--no-experimental``